 111 Some qualifications about this chart should be made.
 Data for the US case studies comes from the US Energy Information Administration's 'Annual Electric Power Industry Report' and includes annual (reporting year) spending on energy efficiency (incentives and direct/indirect costs) from all actors in each jurisdiction for all end-use customer segments.
 Data for the Canadian case studies has been compiled from annual reports, submissions to provincial regulators, and government budgets (where applicable).
-Figures for British Columbia include spending and customer data for BC Hydro only, Nova Scotia includes spending by Efficiency Nova Scotia and customers of NS Power, and New Brunswick includes government budgets for Efficiency New Brunswick until its dissolution, and NB Power spending thereafter (customer data for NB power throughout).
+Figures for British Columbia include spending and customer data for BC Hydro only, Nova Scotia includes government budgets for Efficiency New Brunswick until its dissolution, and NB Power spending thereafter (customer data for NB power throughout).